Manage your Water & Sewer Service

 In this section you will find information about your water or sewer service connection, including what your responsibilities are for when it comes to maintenance and ownership.
-You will also find information on managing your water or sewer account.

 Council supplies and maintains one service connection per property.
 Additional service connections are only permitted in accordance with our Provision of Water & Sewer Services policies.